-- The recording session starts when the call enters the connected state and ends when hang up or flash is pressed, or when the call is transferred. - The recording setting at Extension Configuration only applies to personal calls.
-The recording setting at Workgroup Configuration only applies to workgroup calls.
+- The recording session starts when the call enters the connected state and ends when hang up or flash is pressed, or when the call is transferred. - The recording setting at Extension Configuration applies only to personal calls.
+The recording setting at Workgroup Configuration applies only to workgroup calls.
 To allow an agent to record all calls (personal and workgroup), both recording settings must be enabled.